 Jalene started Future Fields in 2018 alongside co-founder and CEO, Matt Anderson-Baron.
 Combining cleantech and biotech, their original goal was to produce chicken nuggets more sustainably by using cells.
 They ran into the issue that many face in the cellular agriculture industry, which is the costliness, ethics, and energy-intensity of a key ingredient: growth factors.
-Pivoting to address this market need, Future Fields has since developed and launched four products that can grow cell culture lines in multiple markets with an 8,200 times smaller greenhouse gas footprint than existing bioreactor technology.
+Pivoting to address this market need, Future Fields has since developed and launched three products that can grow cell culture lines in multiple markets with an 8,200 times smaller greenhouse gas footprint than existing bioreactor technology.

 Simultaneous to building a sustainable business, Jalene is also a mother caring for her three-year-old daughter.
 As one of six moms and 11 parents in the company, Jalene understood the delicate balancing act that working parents face.
 She operationalised a work-life balance by instituting flexible time-off policies and hybrid working teams, and encouraging parents to bring their children to the office when child care was unavailable.